jcalbert/Motion-detection-OpenCV/README.md

 Motion-detection-OpenCV
 =======================

+This is a fork of RobinDavid's motion detection project.

+The first goal will be to update the scripts to use cv2 interfaces and compare speed to the original.
+A second goal will be to adapt the code to work quickly on static video rather than process live feeds.

+## ALL THAT FOLLOWS IS DOCUMENTATION FROM THE ORIGINAL REPO##

 Python/OpenCV script that detect motion on webcam and allow record it to a file.

 ## The simple way ##